jbmouret/matplotlib_for_papers/README.rst

  data_low_mut = load('data/low_mut')
  data_high_mut = load('data/high_mut')

-As before, we create a figure and a sublot (could be useful later):
+As before, we create a figure and a subplot (could be useful later):

 .. code:: python